-Many business challenges—such as complying with privacy laws or implementing robust data minimization policies and procedures—now span organizational units.
+Many business challenges—such as complying with privacy laws or implementing robust data minimization and retention policies and procedures—now span organizational units.
 In terms of legal and compliance, those challenges break down primarily into three major threats:

 - New data privacy laws that grant consumers new rights over their personal data

 - Data breaches and the resulting fines and reputational risk involved

 - Ensuring preservation of relevant data for criminal or civil litigation

 The converging priorities among Legal, Privacy, Compliance, Security, and IT teams within global enterprises has created a new reality for Chief Legal Officers and General Counsel everywhere: Evolving regulations and laws mean that Legal departments now have more influence over processes and technologies that can help mitigate increasing cybersecurity, privacy and compliance risks.
 For the most part, those risks can be boiled down to how an organization manages its data.

 To ensure organizational defensibility against the three data-driven threats outlined above, a new corporate data governance strategy is needed—a Legal Governance, Risk, and Compliance strategy—and it starts with knowing the answers to the following five questions:

 - Where does your data live?